 Appliances that use less energy than fish tanks

 If you’re coming out of summer or winter shocked at how much your power bill has risen, then it’s worthwhile to take a look at the energy consumption of these appliances, but if you have a large fish tank then that might also have to be taken into consideration.

-Fridges have to be left on for 24 hours a day, which lends them to high energy consumption, right?
-Yes, but they often use less than the biggest fish tanks – a massive 600L fridge uses around 1356kWh a year, and that’s a huge fridge designed for big families – or big eaters.
+Fridges have to be left on for 24 hours a day, which lends them to high energy usage, right?
+Yes, but they often use less than the biggest fish tanks – a massive 600L fridge uses around 1356kWh a year, and that’s a massive fridge designed for big families – or big eaters.

 - At 28c per kWh, expect such a fridge to cost about $380 a year to run, which is less than a 6’ fish tank

 Air conditioners get a bad rap for their energy usage, and while it is true if left on all the time, the truth is air conditioners don’t use all that much if used intelligently.